Yonirt/sensitive-words/README.md

 # sensitive-words
-Project to playaround with publishing and maintaining tidy consumable packages to npm
+Project to playaround with publishing and maintaining tidy consumable packages to npm.